-We continue to maintain our large portfolio of strong iron ore assets on a care and maintenance basis, with a view to ensuring that we can quickly resume activities that will further move our projects towards production when the market for iron ore recovers sufficiently.
-In addition, since January of 2017, management has expanded the scope of its equity investment activities to include junior mining companies, with a view to identifying investment opportunities in this area and producing better returns for our investors.
+We continued to maintain our large portfolio of iron ore assets on a care and maintenance basis, with a view to ensuring that we can quickly resume activities that will further move our projects towards production when the market for iron ore recovers sufficiently.
+In addition, management expanded the scope of its equity investment activities to include junior mining companies, with a view to identifying investment opportunities in this area and producing better returns for our investors.